 The fiscal difficulties experienced by the Commonwealth of Massachusetts are projected to improve in the coming years.
 Residential property growth has been slow but steady.
 The Town has 150 acres of prime developable land near the Wrentham Outlet Mall which accommodates approximately 13 million visitors per year.
-The neighboring Town of Plainville recently won approval for a slot parlor.
 The Town has taken a proactive position on attracting hotel development.
 The Town is positioned to take advantage of recovering conditions and development opportunities are well documented by the Economic Development Committee.
 The outlook is cautiously optimistic.